 The harassing company pays our fees.

 According to the BBB, F.H.
-Cann & Associates, Inc. was founded and incorporated in 1999.
+Cann & Associates, Inc. is a legitimate collection agency, founded and incorporated in 1999.
 The BBB established FHC’s profile page in 2004.
 FHC is listed as a collection agency.
 Buzzfile estimates FHC’s annual revenue at $11.6 million and the sizeof its headquarters staff at 73 employees.
 The BBB estimates the size of its entire staff at 124 employees.

 According to its website, F.H.
 Cann & Associates “has been a national leader in providing…clients with compliant, best-in-class recovery rates… and is dedicated to providing solutions to…the most difficult accounts receivable.”
 In addition, FHC “utilizes the latest technology the collection industry has to offer…to maintain both a competitive advantage and a high level of compliance and recoveries.”